gleam-lang/language-tour/README.md

-# Try Gleam
+# The Gleam Language Tour

-An interactive Gleam tutorial and playground!
-Watch this space.
+An interactive tour of the Gleam programming language.